navierula/language-in-real-and-fake-news/README.md

 I am working to detect linguistic differences in real vs. fake news articles!

 The dataset that I will be using to perform my task can be found [here](https://github.com/BenjaminDHorne/fakenewsdata1).
+The paper that talks about the dataset can be found [here] (https://arxiv.org/pdf/1703.09398.pdf).